Pleas JavaScript on.

 We choose the ASEAN10+3 currencies as the component currencies of the AMU.
 The ASEAN10+3 is composed of Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Vietnam, Japan, South Korea, and China.

 We calculate the AMU according to the method used to calculate the ECU under the EMS prior to the introduction of the euro in 1999.
 In the same way that the ECU was defined as a basket of currencies of EU member countries, the AMU is defined as a basket currency of the ASEAN10+3 countries.
-The weight of each currency in the basket is based on both the countries' respective shares of GDP measured at Purchasing Power Parity (PPP), and trade volumes (the sum of exports and imports) in the total of sampled countries for the relevant country.
-We calculate the countries' shares of GDP measured at PPP and their trade volumes for the most recent three years average as the currency shares of the AMU (the current version is based on 2005-2007).
-The average for the most recent three years for which data is available is used to calculate the currency shares in order to reflect the most recent trade relationships and economic conditions of the 13 East Asian countries for calculation of the AMU.
+The weight of each currency in the basket is based on both the countries' respective shares of the gross domestic product (GDP) measured at purchasing power parity (PPP) and trade volumes (the sum of exports and imports) in the total of sampled countries for the relevant country.
+We calculate the countries' shares of GDP measured at PPP and the average trade volumes for the most recent three years as the currency shares of the AMU (the current version is based on 2019-2021).
+The average for the most recent three years for which data are available is used to calculate the currency shares in order to reflect the most recent trade relationships and economic conditions of the 13 East Asian countries for calculation of the AMU.

-We should quote the value of the AMU in terms of a weighted average of the US dollar and the euro because both the United States and EU countries are important trading partners for East Asia.
-The weighted average of the US dollar and the euro (hereafter, US$-euro) is based on the East Asian countries' trade volumes with the United States and the euro area.
-The weights on the US dollar and the euro are set at 65% and 35%, respectively 2.
+We should quote the value of the AMU in terms of a weighted average of the U.S. dollar and the euro because both the United States and the EU countries are important trading partners for East Asia.
+The weighted average of the U.S. dollar and the euro (hereafter, US$-euro) is based on the East Asian countries' trade volumes with the United States and the euro area, and the share of invoice currency in Asian countries.
+The weights on the U.S. dollar and the euro are set at 65% and 35%, respectively 2.

-Next, we choose a benchmark period in order to calculate AMU Deviation Indicators.
-The benchmark period is defined as the following: the total trade balance of member countries, the total trade balance of the member countries (excluding Japan) with Japan, and the total trade balance of member countries with the rest of world should be relatively close to zero.
+Next, we choose a benchmark period in order to calculate the AMU Deviation Indicators.
+The benchmark period is defined as the following: total trade balance of member countries, total trade balance of the member countries (excluding Japan) with Japan, and total trade balance of member countries with the rest of world should be relatively close to zero.

-All figures are calculated by authors.
-Trade data from DOT(IMF) and GDP.
+Notes: All figures are calculated by the authors.
+Trade data are from DOTS (IMF) and GDP data are from IFS (IMF).

-The trade account with Japan is the total amount of the trade accounts with 12 East Asian countries.
+** The trade account with Japan is the total amount of the trade balance with 12 East Asian countries.

-Table 1, which shows the trade accounts of the 13 East Asian countries from 1990 to 2007, indicates that the trade accounts were the closest to balance in 2001.
+Table 1, which shows the trade accounts of the 13 East Asian countries from 1990 to 2021, indicates that the figures were the closest to balance in 2001.
 Assuming a one-year time lag before changes in exchange rates affect trade volumes, we should choose 2000 and 2001 as the benchmark period.
 For the benchmark period, the exchange rate of the AMU in terms of the US$-euro is set at unity.
-We define the exchange rate of each East Asian currency in terms of the AMU during the benchmark period as the Benchmark Exchange Rate.
+We define the exchange rate of each East Asian currency in terms of the AMU during the benchmark period as the benchmark exchange rate.

 We can use the AMU weights in Table 2 to calculate an exchange rate for the AMU in terms of the US$-euro as follows3 :

-Figure 1 shows daily movements in the nominal exchange rate of the AMU in terms of the US$-euro.
-For reference, we add daily movements in both of the nominal exchange rates of the AMU in terms of the US dollar and the euro.
+Figure 1 shows the daily movements in the nominal exchange rate of the AMU in terms of the US$-euro.
+For reference, we add the daily movements in both of the nominal exchange rates of the AMU in terms of the U.S. dollar and the euro.

 Calculating Nominal and Real AMU Deviation Indicators

-We use the nominal exchange rate of each East Asian currency in terms of the AMU to calculate a Nominal AMU Deviation Indicator for each East Asian currency from the Benchmark Exchange Rate from the viewpoint of deviation from the AMU, which is a weighted average of East Asian currencies determined according to the following formula:
+We use the nominal exchange rate of each East Asian currency in terms of the AMU to calculate a Nominal AMU Deviation Indicator for each East Asian currency from the benchmark exchange rate with the viewpoint of deviation from the AMU, which is a weighted average of East Asian currencies determined according to the following formula:

 Figures 2 and 3 show movements in the Nominal AMU Deviation Indicators on a daily and monthly basis, respectively.